History of Princeton Nurseries

 Encompassing nearly 530 acres in South Brunswick and Plainsboro townships, the Princeton Nurseries properties lie in the southern end of the Kingston greenbelt.
 These present sites of rich natural and historic interest, ranging from stream corridors and wetlands, woodlands, and prime agricultural lands to nursery structures of compelling historical and educational value.

 Flemer purchased his first property, the sixty-five acre Myrick farm, for $9,000 in 1913.
 The adjoining sixty-five acre Higgins farm was purchased in 1914, followed by the 85-acre Van Dyke farm and the 70-acre Archibald Gulick farm.
 These four connected purchases totaled 265 acres.
-After serving in World War I, Flemer’s son William Flemer, Jr. returned and began purchasing additional adjoining properties, building the nursery holdings to about 1,200 acres.
+After serving with the Ambulance Corps in World War I, Flemer’s son William Flemer, Jr. returned and began purchasing additional properties, building the nursery holdings to about 1,200 acres.
 Wherever possible, Flemer bought both land and houses, in order to provide housing for nursery employees.
-Today, nearly 25 historic structures remain, including the Matthias Van Dyke house, “Mapleton”, the oldest section of which was built in 1742 and which still bears scars of British cannon fire and carved signatures and dates as early as 1777.
+Today, nearly 25 historic structures remain, including the Matthias Van Dyke house, “Mapleton,” the oldest section of which was built in 1742 and which still bears scars of British cannon fire and carved signatures and dates as early as 1777.

 US Plant Patents associated with Princeton Nurseries and Wm Flemer III